Sprained Ankle Exercises

 Slow ankle eversion

-Bent knee calf raises
+Bent knee calf stretch

 Step down counterbalance front

-Step down counterbalance side
+Step down counterbalance squat side

 Using a long pole to aid balance, step down slowly to the side.
 Keep the movement slow and controlled all the way down, then return to the starting position.